zxpsuper/qrcode-with-logos/README.md

 qrcode.getCanvas().then(canvas => {
   canvas.toDataURL()
-  // or do ohter things with canvas
+  // or do other things with canvas
 });
 ```
 ## Example